paddor/crypto_box/README.md

 ## Caveats

 ### Truncated ciphertext input produces incomplete plaintext output
-Due to the lack of a real header which specifies the length of the whole ciphertext, it's possible that `open_box` will output data, even if it eventually finds out that the ciphertext has been truncated.
+it's possible that `open_box` will output data before it eventually finds out that the ciphertext has been truncated.
 However, it will **never ever** output any unauthenticated data.
 And, of course, when it eventually finds out the ciphertext has been truncated, it exits immediately